 Personal property of students is not covered by University insurance.
 Students should carry their own insurance protection against loss or damage to their personal property.

-The following chapter-operated houses are buildings that are leased from the university: Alpha Chi Omega, Phi Kappa Psi, Phi Mu, Sigma Nu, Sigma Psi, Theta Chi, and Zeta Psi.
+The following chapter-operated houses are buildings that are leased from the university: Alpha Chi Omega, Phi Kappa Psi, Phi Mu, Sigma Nu, Sigma Psi, and Theta Chi.
 Members of these chapters are subject to these additional requirements.

 Upon a determination by any of the University’s authorized student conduct boards or officers that a resident student has violated an applicable standard of conduct (including, but not limited to, the standards contained in this agreement and the CWRU University Policies and Student Code of Conduct), the University may immediately expel the student from the house or transfer the student to a room in a different residence hall.
 Appropriate billing will still be determined by the chapter.